 The 2019 Finance Act has re-introduced the turnover tax at the rate of 3% of the gross income.
 This tax was repealed by the Finance Act, 2018 and is applicable to any resident person whose annual turnover is below Kshs.5 million.
 Turnover tax is now a monthly obligation payable on or before the 20th day of the following month.

-Resident person liable to pay turnover tax are also required to pay a presumptive tax at the rate of 15% of the amount payable for business permit or trading license issued by the county government.
+Resident persons liable to pay turnover tax are also required to pay a presumptive tax at the rate of 15% of the amount payable for a business permit or trading license issued by the county government.

-The informal sector has been the main key of economic development in many Nations around the world.
-It is on this basis that the Government of Kenya has introduced turnover on small scale traders commonly referred to as juakali sectors.
+The informal sector has been the main key to economic development in many nations around the world.
+It is on this basis that the Government of Kenya has introduced turnover on small-scale traders commonly referred to as Juakali sectors.
 The whole principle around introducing the tax is spreading the tax burden across many Kenyans as possible.

-- Start by acknowledging that your business is subject to the tax if it makes less than 5,000,000 per annum on gross sales.
-There is no need to wait for the long arm of the tax man to show up at your doorstep for failing to comply.
-KRA is working with the local county governments to know how many business have been given licenses.
-This will be used to track how many business are in operation.
+Start by acknowledging that your business is subject to the tax if it makes less than 5,000,000 per annum on gross sales.
+There is no need to wait for the long arm of the taxman to show up at your doorstep for failing to comply.
+KRA is working with the local county governments to know how many businesses have been given licenses.
+This will be used to track how many businesses are in operation.

-- The taxpayers that will be eligible to the Turnover Tax (TOT) should keep a daily gross sales records that will help in the computation of the TOT every month.
+The taxpayers that will be eligible for the Turnover Tax (TOT) should keep daily gross sales records that will help in the computation of the TOT every month.